-Shadow IT refers to information technology projects that are managed outside of, and without the knowledge of, the IT department.
+Shadow IT are IT projects (like cloud services) that are managed outside of, and without the knowledge of, the IT department.
 At one time Shadow IT was limited to unapproved Excel macros and boxes of software employees purchased at office supply stores.
 It has grown exponentially in recent years, with advisory firm CEB estimating that 40% of all IT spending at a company occurs outside the IT department.
 This rapid growth is partly driven by the quality of consumer applications in the cloud such as file sharing apps, social media, and collaboration tools, but it’s also increasingly driven by lines of business deploying enterprise-class SaaS applications.
 In many ways Shadow IT is helping to make businesses more competitive and employees more productive.

 When employees and departments deploy SaaS applications, such as Office 365, it can also reduce the burden on IT help desks to take calls according to Ralph Loura, CIO of HP.
 However, while IT is no longer responsible for the physical infrastructure or even managing the application, it’s still responsible for ensuring security and compliance for the corporate data employees upload to cloud services.
 This puts IT in the uncomfortable position of saying no to employees using cloud apps they use to do their jobs, going as far as to block access to a cloud app using the company’s firewall or web proxy.
 However, for every app that’s blocked, there’s evidence employees are finding other, lesser-known, potentially riskier services to use in its place.